AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Main;

 .. attention::
-    This explains why you can have multiple enumeration literals with the same
-    name: Return type overloading is allowed on both functions and enumerations in Ada.
-Actually, the ARM says that enumeration literals are treated like null-arity functions.
+    Note that overload resolution based on the type required by a given context is allowed for both functions and enumeration literals in Ada.
+Semantically, an enumeration literal is treated like a function that has no parameters.

-The problem is that, sometimes, there is an ambiguity such that the compiler cannot actually resolve the names of an expression.
-This is where the qualified expression becomes useful.
+However, sometimes an ambiguity makes it impossible to resolve which declaration of an overloaded name a given occurrence of the name refers to.
+This is where a qualified expression becomes useful.

+.. ??
+This example raises the issue of how to determine the type of an integer literal,
+.. ?? which is a complex subject that was not treated earlier.
+.. ??
+See below for an alternative example based on enumeration tyes

 .. code:: ada
     :class: ada-expect-compile-error